 Tax-advantaged plans have specific rules to enable continued qualifying status.

-A takeover is usually where the company (target) becomes controlled by a person (acquirer), where another company or an individual or group of individuals together acquire more than 50% of the shares or voting rights in the target.
+A takeover is usually where the target company becomes controlled by a person (acquirer), whereby another company or an individual or group of individuals together acquire more than 50% of the shares or voting rights in the target.

 Frequently, plan rules refer to a ‘change of control’ rather than a takeover.
 Control is commonly defined by reference to ITA 2007, s 995, ITEPA 2003, s 719 or the old reference in ICTA 1988, s 840.
 These definitions are substantially the same and look at who can control the affairs of the company as a result of shareholding, voting power or any other powers, whether under the articles of the company, shareholder agreements or any other document.

 Sometimes, the definition of control used is that given in CTA 2010, s 450 which is slightly different, see Simon’s Taxes A1.156.

 Occasionally, plan rules will provide that the rights on a takeover will only be triggered in specific circumstances,

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.